keatonmartin/megaminx/README.md

 3. Run `go get` to install all dependencies for this project
 4. `go build .` to build the executable
 5. `./megaminx` to run it.
+6. `./megaminx -gui` to run it with the GUI.
+Pressing t will scramble the puzzle and solve it using A* animating the solution